Project-Lovelace-HQ/lovelace-data-extractor/README.md

 **Request Body**

 - URL: `"url": "<game-url-on-ludopedia>"` for fetching the price and data.
-- ID: `"id": "<figma id for the game page>"` for updating it with the current data.
+- ID: `"id": "<notion id for the game page>"` for updating it with the current data.

 **Examples**